 Reuben J. Miller

-Reuben Jonathan Miller is an assistant professor in the University of Chicago School of Social Service Administration.
+Reuben J. Miller is an associate professor in the University of Chicago Crown Family School of Social Work, Policy, and Practice.
 His research examines life at the intersections of race, poverty, crime control and social welfare policy.
 He is completing a book titled, Halfway Home: Race, Punishment and the Afterlife of Mass Incarceration (2018), which is based on 15 years of research and practice with currently and formerly incarcerated men, women, their families, partners and friends.